dipankar08/SimpleAPITest/README.md

 ```

 ### Writing a test case.
 Just create a test file as put the test case.
-Put a test case in each line and they will be executed one one by.
+Each line of taht file indicate one test case - very clear and super concise.

 A sample testcase looks like:
 ```
 GET  => http://{server}/api/test0/test => 404 - We have not yet support this api